USSBA/sba-gov-integration-tests/README.md

 1. Local Run - Cypress can be run locally to aid in test creation and development
 1. Docker Run - Cypress can be run in a container to be used for scheduled testing or testing linked to builds in the deployment pipeline

-Note:  For the time being, in both cases, when running cypress like the automatically scheduled tests, we will need to run via the script to provide a Drupal username/password and setup the approrpiate environment variables.

 ## Local Run - Running cypress locally with the UI

 ### Install cypress and dependencies